Z-ANESaber/Far-Craft-illager-s-Battlegrounds/README.md

 - [Sound Physics Remastered](https://modrinth.com/mod/sound-physics-remastered) (Provides realistic sound attenuation, reverberation, and absorption through blocks.)
 - [Just Enough Items](https://modrinth.com/mod/jei) (Adds an item menu that shows crafting recipes.)
 - [Hide Experimental Warning](https://modrinth.com/mod/hide-experimental-warning) (Hides the warning that pops up whenever you create or load into a singleplayer world.)
+- [Effect Timer Plus](https://modrinth.com/mod/effecttimerplus) (Shows a timer on the top right that shows what shows what status effects you currently have and for how long it lasts)
+- [RightClickHarvest](https://modrinth.com/mod/rightclickharvest) (Allows you to harvest crops by right clicking)
+- [Horse Buff](https://modrinth.com/mod/horsebuff) (Adds QOL features to horses like horses being able to sit in boats, swimming, saddled horses not wandering etc)
+- [Cave Dust](https://modrinth.com/mod/cave-dust) (Adds dust particles to caves)
+- [World Play Time](https://modrinth.com/mod/world-play-time) (Adds a timer for how long you have played each world)
+- [No Resource Pack Warnings](https://modrinth.com/mod/no-resource-pack-warnings) (Removes incompatibility warning for resource packs)
+- [Dark Loading Screen](https://modrinth.com/mod/dark-loading-screen) (Makes the game's initial loading screen black instead of red)

 ### Shaders: